Tether Token (USDT) security audit, conducted by the Callisto Network Security Department in July 2019.

 When issuing or redeeming tokens a transfer event should be emitted back and forth to address(0).

-ERC20 standard: “A token contract which creates new tokens SHOULD trigger a Transfer event with the _from address set to 0x0 when tokens are created”. the same can be deducted when redeeming or burning tokens.
+ERC20 standard: “A token contract which creates new tokens SHOULD trigger a Transfer event with the _from the address set to 0x0 when tokens are created”.
+The same can be deducted when redeeming or burning tokens.

 Description: